It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 He ran a hand through his thinning brown hair and sighed, suddenly feeling bone-tired.
 He had just been drifting off to sleep half an hour ago, after another heated argument with his girlfriend, when the call had come in from the night-shift detective.

 I could have done without being on call, he thought.
 There’s so much else I want to be doing.
 This is why I don’t see my friends any more.
 That, and I didn’t have may to start with.

 He looked up at the on-duty pathologist, Peter Wilson.
 Adam had been glad to see him; Wilson never spoke in jargon and used simple words that Adam could follow.
-If he was being completely truthful, Wilson was the only pathologist in the police force that Adam actually liked.
-All the others looked down on him, probably – he was convinced it was because he was a comprehensive school boy who hadn’t got anywhere after his GCSEs – but Wilson was fundamentally respectable and decent.
+Wilson was the only pathologist in the police force that Adam actually liked.
+All the others looked down on him, he suspected, because he was a comprehensive school boy who hadn’t got anything more than a small clutch of GCSEs.

 “How long’s she been here?”
 Adam asked, nodding at the smashed corpse.
-Wilson had been examining it for a while, and just stepped away to check through his notes under the tent cover a short distance away; Adam was glad to see that the doctor was as wet as he was.
+Wilson had been examining it for a while, and only just straightened up.
+Adam was glad to see that the doctor was as wet as he was.

 Two and a half hours.
 Adam sighed.
 He didn’t know much about dead bodies, but what he did know was that any useful evidence would have been washed away after such a long time in the rain.
 He looked up and down the cracked airport runway and shivered as a blast of cold air hit him.
-Manston Airport had been shut down for years now, and endless wrangling had left the entire site undeveloped, as well as the surrounding countryside and empty, hence the cold wind sweeping across the blank site.
+Manston Airport had been shut down for years now, and endless wrangling had left the entire site undeveloped – and the blank site was entirely unattractive.